StarRocks/starrocks/docs/en/sql-reference/sql-functions/array-functions/array_flatten.md

 ## Parameters

 `param`: a nested array that needs to be flattened.
-Only nested arrays are supported, and it can be a multi-level nested array.
+Only nested arrays are supported, and it can be a multi-level nested array, the elements of the array can be any data type supported by StarRocks.

+## Return value

+The data type of the return value is an array type after flattening one layer.

 ## Examples